 - Pour salt into a large bowl.
 Cut lemons as if you were cutting in quarters but stopping about 1/2 an inch above the stem.
 Holding the lemons over the bowl, open the lemons and pack the center with salt.
 (Approximately 2 tablespoons per lemon)6 each lemon, 3/4 cup kosher salt

-- Put the lemons cut side up into the jar, repeat with as many lemons as the jar can hold.
-Pushing them down hard so they are squeezed in tightly .
+- Put the lemons cut side up into the jar, and repeat with as many lemons as the jar can hold.
+I am pushing them down hard so they are squeezed in tightly.

 Juice the remaining lemons